State and Backends

 $ pulumi stack select my-app-production # switch to the stack we want to export $ pulumi stack export --file my-app-production.checkpoint.json # export the stack's checkpoint to a local file $ pulumi login $ pulumi stack init my-app-production # create a new stack with the same name on pulumi.com $ pulumi stack import --file my-app-production.checkpoint.json # import the new existing checkpoint into pulumi.com

-When a secret value is provided via secret configuration (by passing –secret to pulumi config set) or created inside your program by using
+When a secret value is provided via secret configuration—either by passing

 pulumi new or

-pulumi stack init).
-You’ll be prompted to choose a passphrase and future operations like
+prompted to choose a passphrase which will be required for future operations

-When using the filesystem backend, you must use the passphrase based secrets provider.
+When using the filesystem or cloud storage backend, you must use the passphrase-based secrets provider.

 To delete stored credentials on your machine and log out from your current